Due to the COVID-19 pandemic, all submissions for the 2020 Congressional Art Competition have been suspended.

 - Computer Generated Art

 All entries must be an original in concept, design and execution.
-More information on the Congressional Art Competition can be found here.
+More information on the Congressional Art Competition, including an overview of the competition rules and the student release form can be found here.